Get a quote

 • GraphQL has a hierarchical structure.

-• GraphQL can send and receive data immediately because of its optimized structure.
+• It can send and receive data immediately because of its optimized structure.
 Therefore, GraphQL can satisfy strict requirements in real-time (streaming live, video calling, etc.).

-• Because GraphQL combines a lot of information and resources into one request, GraphQL has one end-point while REST has multiple end-points to fetch (over fetching and under fetching – one of the biggest disadvantages of REST).
+• Because GraphQL combines a lot of information and resources into one request, it has one end-point.
+Meanwhile, REST has multiple end-points to fetch (over fetching and under fetching – one of the biggest disadvantages of REST).

 • GraphQL has a single schema.
-GraphQL provides its own type of system with its own syntax called SDL (Schema Definition Language), which defines a contract between the server and the client, telling users how a client can access the data, thus it is easy to look for the relationships between resources.
+It provides its own type of system with its own syntax called SDL (Schema Definition Language), which defines a contract between the server and the client, telling users how a client can access the data.
+Therefore, it is easy to look for the relationships between resources.
 Moreover, with a fully defined schema, front-end teams and back-end teams can work independently yet in a cohesive way.

 • GraphQL also supports JavaScript Frameworks.

-• GraphQL has ease of server and client development.
+• It has ease of server and client development.

-• It works with queries, thus when a request is sent to the server, it will retrieve the GraphQL query.
+• GraphQL works with queries.
+So when a request is sent to the server, it will retrieve the GraphQL query.

 As a result, we can say that using GraphQL is like using multiple REST.